Explore Kenai

 • Recommendations

-May-June - First Run of Kings
+May - June - First Run of Kings (currently closed to all fishing)

 June - First Run of Sockeye

-September - Silvers
+September - Second Run of Silvers

-June-October - Rainbow Trout and Dolly Varden
+June 11 - October - Rainbow Trout (only on Kenai) and Dolly Varden

-For most of the season on the Kenai River, you'll meet your guide at a private lot on a canal.
 Start time also varies, depending on what fish you are after - King and Silver Salmon, and trout fishing trips can start as early as 6 a.m., while sockeye salmon fishing trips start at 5:30 a.m. and noon.
+Rainbow trout trips will start at 6 a.m. or 7 a.m.

 On the Kenai River: